Antonio447-cloud/SSL-TLS-cryptographic-protocols-lb-using-nginx/README.md

 - **NOTE**: *We can always change the interval of this cronjob.*

-The output of our website should look like this:
+- *The output should look like this:*

 ![https](./images/https-browser.png)